nickkeepfer/GitWorkshop/04-Project-Collaboration-with-GitHub/exercises/exercise-5.md

 ### 3. Create a New Branch

 Create a new branch in your local repository for your contribution.
-This helps keep your changes organized and separate from the main project:
+This helps keep your changes organised and separate from the main project:

 ```bash
 git checkout -b YOUR-USERNAME
 ```

-### 4. Add Your `git_history.txt` File or new proposal for a sorting function.
+### 4. Add Your `git_history.txt` File or New Proposal for a Sorting Function.

 Copy your `git_history.txt` file into the *root* of your local GitWorkshop repository or make changes to the `sorting.py` file.
 Then, add and commit this file to your branch: